Felly11/REST-API/README.md

     /**
      * how we will make our Instagram api request.
 We'll build the url using the
-     * coordinate values returned by the google maps api */
+     * coordinate values returned by the google maps api -lat| lng */
     $url = 'https://' .
         'api.instagram.com/v1/media/search' .